JeffFessler/reproduce-l-s-dynamic-mri/README.md

 for sharing the cardiac MRI data.

-Before running the code you must populate the data/ directory with four .mat files from [http://web.eecs.umich.edu/~fessler/irt/reproduce/19/lin-19-edp/]
+Before running the code you must populate the data/ directory with five .mat files from [http://web.eecs.umich.edu/~fessler/irt/reproduce/19/lin-19-edp/]

 The data is stored separately to keep the git repo light.